scalazone/monix/topics/monix-task-foundations/resourcesafety.md

 In contrast to a plain `A`, the advantage is that we can benefit from `Task` capabilities, such as referentially transparent code and support for concurrency.
 Be careful in the latter case because you might need to synchronize the access to the resource.

-The resource will be released regardless of the result of the `Task`, including cancelation.
+The resource — `BufferedReader`, in this case — will be released regardless of the result of the `Task`, including cancelation.
-A variant of `bracket` called `bracketCase` allows customizing the finalizer depending on the exit case.
+A variant of `bracket` called `bracketCase` allows customizing the finalizer, depending on the exit case.

 ## guarantee

-If all we need is to execute a given finalizer, we can use `guarantee`, or `guaranteeCase`.
+If all we need is to execute a given finalizer, we can use `guarantee` or `guaranteeCase`:

 ```scala
 val task: Task[A] = ...